Bani Suheila

+Bani Suheila (بني سهيلا) is a municipality in the Gaza Strip, in the Khan Yunis Governorate of the State of Palestine.
+The town is located 2 km east of the city of Khan Younis.
+As of 2017, Bani Suheila had a population of 41,439 people.

 History

 The history of these towns goes back to Canaanite, Philistine, and Roman times.
 Before 1948, these towns boasted numerous khans (inns) for travelers.
 Khan Yunis owes its name to a Mamluk official who built its large khan in the 14th century.

 For centuries, the coastal area was a main thoroughfare between Egypt and the Mediterranean coast, used by traders and conquering armies alike.
 The trade route through Gaza to Egypt brought great economic advantage to the area.
 In previous centuries, the lack of restricting borders enabled unobstructed communication and travel and the intermixing of influences and styles, especially among the Bedouin tribes.
 This rich agricultural area prospered by settled Bedouin tribes that became active in regional trade on routes connecting Egypt, the Levant, and Arabia.
 Many families benefited from the increase in regional trade and became large land owners during this time.
 During Ottoman rule, the Al Qarra clan became the largest landowning family in southern Gaza due to their vast trade networks.

 Bani Suheila was marked Maatadieh Village on Jacotin’s map surveyed during Napoleon's 1799 invasion.